 Gadget’s Go Coaster

 If you are looking for your toddler’s first foray into roller coasters, head to Gadget’s Go Coaster in Toon Town.
 This is a (very) short roller coaster for the kids to test out their adventurous side.
 The ride is SO short that even if they get scared, it is over before you blink.
 Because of this, we don’t wait in line unless it’s less than 20 minutes!
-(Currently closed for renovations)
+This is a great first roller coaster Disneyland ride for toddlers looking for some thrills!

 Finding Nemo Submarine Voyage